TYPO3-Documentation/t3docs-wiki-migration/output_pages/Structuredcontentcontainers.rst

-Since the original page columns are conflicting already with the way TYPO3 is sorting/moving content elements in the list module, there will be even more reasons to take care of Blueprints/RecordMoveActions [outdated wiki link] as well as soon as there is another level of content structures.
+Since the original page columns are conflicting already with the way TYPO3 is sorting/moving content elements in the list module, there will be even more reasons to take care of `Blueprints/RecordMoveActions </Blueprints/RecordMoveActions>`__ [deprecated wiki link] as well as soon as there is another level of content structures.
 The list module must be made at least "column aware" and get some bugs fixed, which are partly in the code and partly in the concept of "move after" actions.